glotzerlab/signac/doc/configuration.rst

     $ signac host example --update-pw -p

-Omiting the ``-p/--password`` argument means that a password will not be stored, requiring to enter it for each session.

 .. warning::

-    By default, any password set in this way, will be **encrypted**.
+    By default, any password set in this way will be **encrypted**.
 This means that the actual password is different from the one that you entered.
     However, while it is practically impossible to guess what you entered, a stored password hash will give any intruder access to the database.
     This means you need to **treat the hash like a password!**